Dinnes History, Family Crest & Coats of Arms

 Dinnes is one of the many names that the Normans brought with them when they conquered England in 1066.
-The Dinnes family lived in Sussex.
-The name, however, derives from the family's place of residence prior to the Norman Conquest of England in 1066, Dives, Normandy.
+The Dinnes family lived in Surrey.
+However, there is no agreed upon origin for this name, so we will take a moment to explore the various qualified sources and summarize their thoughts.

 Early Origins of the Dinnes family